ccmim/mi-prediction/README.md

 Please cite the following paper if you use this code:

 [1] **Diaz-Pinto A**, Attar R, Ravikumar N, Suinesiaputra A, Zhao Y, Levelt E, Dall'Armellina E, Lorenzi M, Gale C P, Gale R P, Plein S and Frangi A F. "Seeing your Heart through your Eyes: Predicting Myocardial Infarction using Retinal Images and Demographic Data".
 Nature Machine Intelligence.
 Under review.
-September 2020. [[PDF]](http://www.cistib.org/)
+April 2021.